 2 dried bay leaves

 1 medium shallot, thinly sliced

 1 large handful fresh mint leaves, finely chopped

-Wash and drain basmati rice until the water is clear, about 2 to 3 rinses.
+Wash basmati rice until the water is clear, about 2 to 3 rinses.
 Then soak the rice in water at room temperature for 30 minutes to soften the kernels.
 Drain.